Developer Information: Submitting QSOs to LoTW

 LoTW provides a web service at https://lotw.arrl.org/lotw/upload that will accept a digitally-signed log file using the RFC1867 protocol.
 This service returns HTML containing two comments that describe the results of an upload operation:

 <!-- .UPL. result -->

 where result will be either accepted or rejected.

 <!-- .UPLMESSAGE. text -->

 where text is a possibly multiline text message that can be displayed to the user if desired.

-Note that being logged in to an LoTW User Account is not a prerequisite to using this web service.
+Note that being logged in to an LoTW User Account is not a prerequisite for using this web service because the

 .tq8 payload being uploaded is self-authenticating, i.e. signed.